Royal Marines: After 1945 and the Cold War

 In January 1964, part of the Tanzanian Army mutinied.
-Within 24 hours elements of 41 Commando had left Bickleigh Camp, Plymouth, Devon, and were travelling by air to Nairobi, Kenya, continuing by road into Tanzania.
-At the same time, Commandos aboard HMS Bulwark sailed to East Africa and anchored off-shore from Dar es Salaam, Tanzania.
-The revolt was put down and the next six months were spent in touring Tanzanian military out-posts disarming military personnel.
+Within 24 hours, elements of 41 Commando had departed Bickleigh Camp, Plymouth, Devon, and were flown to Nairobi, Kenya, before continuing by road into Tanzania.
+At the same time, Commandos aboard HMS Bulwark sailed to East Africa and anchored offshore from Dar es Salaam.
+The mutiny was suppressed, and the following six months were spent touring Tanzanian military outposts and disarming military personnel.

-From 1969 onwards, Royal Marine units regularly deployed to Northern Ireland during The Troubles, during the course of which 13 were killed in action.
-A further eleven died in the Deal barracks bombing of the Royal Marines School of Music in 1989.
+From 1969 onwards, Royal Marine units regularly deployed to Northern Ireland during The Troubles, during which 13 personnel were killed in action.
+A further 11 died in the Deal barracks bombing at the Royal Marines School of Music in 1989.
 Between 1974 and 1984, the Royal Marines undertook three United Nations tours of duty in Cyprus.
-The first was in November 1974, when 41 Commando took over the Limassol District from the 2nd Battalion of the Guards Brigade, following the Turkish invasion, and became the first commando to wear the light blue berets of the UN when they began the Corps' first six-month tour with the UN forces in Cyprus (UNIFCYP).
+The first began in November 1974, when 41 Commando took over responsibility for the Limassol district from the 2nd Battalion of the Guards Brigade following the Turkish invasion of Cyprus, becoming the first Commando unit to wear the UN's light blue berets during the Corps' first six-month tour with the United Nations Peacekeeping Force in Cyprus (UNFICYP).

-The Falklands War provided the backdrop to the next action of the Royal Marines.
-Argentina invaded the islands in April 1982.
-A British task force was immediately despatched to recapture them, and given that an amphibious assault would be necessary, the Royal Marines were heavily involved.
-3 Commando Brigade was brought to full combat strength, with not only 40, 42 and 45 Commandos, but also the 2nd and 3rd Battalions of the Parachute Regiment attached.
-The troops were landed at San Carlos Water at the western end of East Falkland, and proceeded to "yomp" across the entire island to the capital, Stanley, which fell on 14 June 1982 to 2nd Battalion The Parachute Regiment.
-A Royal Marines divisional headquarters was deployed, under Major-General Jeremy Moore, who was commander of British land forces during the war.
+The Falklands War formed the backdrop to the next major action involving the Royal Marines.
+Argentina invaded the islands in April 1982, prompting the immediate dispatch of a British task force to retake them.
+As an amphibious assault was required, the Royal Marines played a central role in the campaign.
+3 Commando Brigade was brought up to full combat strength with the addition of the 2nd and 3rd Battalions of the Parachute Regiment alongside 40, 42 and 45 Commandos.
+Troops landed at San Carlos Water on the western side of East Falkland and subsequently "yomped" across the island towards the capital, Stanley, which surrendered on 14 June 1982 to the 2nd Battalion, Parachute Regiment.
+A Royal Marines divisional headquarters, under Major-General Jeremy Moore, was deployed, with Moore serving as commander of British land forces during the conflict.